bullno1/MoaiRemote/README.md

 - Build a Moai app for your platform with the provided main.lua as the only source file
 - Launch it on your device
 - Make sure that your device's wifi is on and it's in the same network with your development computer
-- Yes, the screen is supposed to be black, don't worry
+- Yes, the GUI is rudimentary, but it works.

 ## Locate your device (optional):